tenkeyless/keras_site/content/korean/docs/examples/generative/random_walks_with_stable_diffusion_3/_index.md

 Perhaps unsurprisingly, walking too far from the encoder's latent manifold produces images that look incoherent.
 Try it for yourself by setting your own prompt, and adjusting `step_size` to increase or decrease the magnitude of the walk.
 Note that when the magnitude of the walk gets large, the walk often leads into areas which produce extremely noisy images.

-## A circular walk through the diffusion latent space for a single prompt
+## A circular walk through the diffusion latent space for a single prompt {#a-circular-walk-through-the-diffusion-latent-space-for-a-single-prompt}

 Our final experiment is to stick to one prompt and explore the variety of images that the diffusion model can produce from that prompt.
 We do this by controlling the noise that is used to seed the diffusion process.